dvgaba/easy-rules/README.md

 ## Latest news

+* 08/02/2022: Version 1.0.4 is out
+  Upgraded to JDK 11/Junit 5
+  Fixed dependency vulnerabilities
+  New parameter isFailsOnException for better exception handling

 * 06/12/2020: Version 4.1 is out with a new module to support [Apache JEXL](https://commons.apache.org/proper/commons-jexl/) as an additional supported expression language!
 You can find all details about other changes in